-EMS Clinical EMS 231

-Practicum III 0
+EMS 231 EMS Clinical Practicum III 0

-Prerequisites: EMS 221 or EMS 222

-and COE 121
+Prerequisites: EMS 221 or EMS 222 and COE 121

 This course is a continuation of the hospital and field internship required for paramedic certification.
 Emphasis is placed on advanced-level care.
-Upon completion, students should be able to demonstrate continued progress in advanced-level patient
+Upon completion, students should be able to demonstrate continued progress in advanced-level patient care.

-EMS 2 235 EMS Management
+EMS 235 EMS Management 2 0 0 2